Student Loan Consolidation: Find Your Best Repayment Option

 In addition to our flexible repayment options and entertaining blog posts, here are a few reasons you’ll love consolidating your student loans with us.

 - Early cosigner release.
 After 24 months of consecutive on-time payments are made, borrowers may have the option to release their cosigner provided they meet the eligibility requirements on their own at that time.

 - Most education loans are eligible.
 Both federal and private loans can be included in a consolidation loan, including Parent PLUS loans.
 You can choose to consolidate just some of your loans, or all of them.
 When consolidating federal loans, you will lose any student loan forgiveness benefits you’ve worked towards so be mindful when doing so.

 - All schools qualify.
 To meet the rising costs of college, we’ve made financing more available to all borrowers with student loan debt.
 Students who have attended any institution are now eligible to consolidate their student loan debt with an iHELP Consolidation Loan.

 - Deferment and forbearance options.
 Consolidating resets the clock on deferments and forbearances, meaning, you get a fresh, new loan.
 If you’re unable to make a payment, let us know as soon as possible so we can help.

 - Competitive rates.
 Borrowers choose between fixed or variable rates and some people even qualify for a lower interest rate upon consolidating.
-For the most up to currents rates click here.
+For the most currents rates.